December 19, 2022 |

 During a fiery mid-spring dusk, a tractor leaves a trail of sulfur dust in the Acquiesce estate on the east side of Lodi's Mokelumne River AVA.

 Oh, the wonder of visiting journalists when they are first introduced to Lodi's ancient vines; in this case, San Francisco's Alyssa Fitzgerald, communing with 136-year-old Cinsaut in the historic Bechthold Vineyard.

-In spring of 2022 Lodi's growers hosted sommeliers (i.e., restaurant wine professionals) from all across the country, allowing them to experience Lodi's winegrowing history through up-close-and-personal encounters with ancient vines such as this vigorous own-rooted Zinfandel, first planted by the Mettler family back in 1901.
+In the spring of 2022, Lodi's growers hosted sommeliers (i.e., restaurant wine professionals) from all across the country, allowing them to experience Lodi's winegrowing history through up-close-and-personal encounters with ancient vines such as this vigorous own-rooted Zinfandel, first planted by the Mettler family back in 1901.

 Many of Lodi's vineyards, such as Church Block (originally planted in the 1930s) just south of the city, are now officially certified by the Historic Vineyard Society, a California-based organization that endeavors to protect venerated plantings for future generations.

 In early July, right on time, the first sign of veraison (the annual turning of color in red wine grapes) in an ancient vine Zinfandel block on the east side of Lodi's Mokelumne River appellation.

 A cow on a sloped hillside near a majestic, +100-year-old blue oak in Lodi's Clements Hills AVA; signifying the region's fourth largest industry (dairy ranching, ranked after walnuts, almonds, and grapes in annual revenue)